 B131A:14 Delayed Accessory Power Circuit Short To Ground or Open

-Labor: 1.0The cost of diagnosing the B131A code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B131A code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)